Bots

 Risk Limits

 Bots use sensible defaults when no custom risk limits are configured.
-Changes to risk parameters are picked up by the bot in real time — no restart required.
+Changes are picked up in real time — no restart required.
+For detailed explanations and example scenarios, see Risk Management.

 Changing risk limits on a bot with open positions takes effect immediately.
 A confirmation dialog warns you before the change is applied.